Tsotchke-Corporation/SolanaQuantumFlux/docs/sdk-reference/README.md

 This reference documentation provides detailed information about the TSOTCHKE QRNG SDK for Solana.
 The SDK offers a simple interface for accessing high-quality quantum-inspired random numbers on the Solana blockchain.

+## Output Format

+The TSOTCHKE QRNG Solana program returns randomness in a **Base64 encoded Hex format**.
+This encoding is handled automatically by the SDK, which decodes the Base64 data into the appropriate data types (integer, double, or boolean).
+For users who need to manually decode the output data:

+1. The program returns Base64 encoded data in the transaction return data
+2. This data must be decoded from Base64 to binary
+3. The binary data is then parsed according to the requested data type:
+   - U64 integers: Parsed as a 64-bit little-endian unsigned integer
+   - Doubles: Parsed as a 64-bit little-endian IEEE 754 double
+   - Booleans: Parsed where non-zero is true, zero is false

+The SDK handles all this decoding automatically in the background, so users don't need to implement decoding logic when using the SDK methods.

 ## Installation

 ```bash